 1. Optimize Your Website For Local SEO

 The first step to building a local online marketing strategy is to optimize your website for local SEO.

 Local searches are different from generic searches and include phrases like “in [location]” or “near me” to help the searcher find the most relevant results.

 They are often accompanied by a greater sense of urgency as the searcher seeks to fulfill an immediate need.

 At its core, local SEO works similarly to global SEO.
 However, Google uses a different set of ranking factors for local search results.
 This includes:

 - The exact location of the person making the search

-- Presence of Google My Business Listing
+- The information in the Google Business Profile Listing

-- Keywords used in Google My Business profile
+- Keywords used in Google Business profile

 - Name, address, phone number (NAP) Citations